Treemek0/Mesky/README.md

 - [x] Macro ("macro L" walks straight-left and destroy blocks && "macro R" walks straight-right and destroy blocks) [!**Illegal**!]
 - [ ] Changing gui locations
 - [ ] Utils for Kuudra (standing spots, pearl spots, etc) *but i have to learn them first*
-- [ ] I will try solvers, because them seem to be fun
+- [ ] Experiments solver, because only dsm has it and i dont use dsm
 - [ ] Lowest bin (don't know anything about api)
-- [ ] Checking profiles (the same thing)
-- [ ] Maybe spam hidder (but idk what type of messages should be in filter)